metal3d/knotter/README.md

     var knot = require('knot');

+    //handler should serve get, post, put, delete requests
-    var Page1Handler = new knot.handler({
+    //you only have to implement route (as regexp) with right name var Page1Handler = new knot.handler({
       route: '/page1',
       get: function (){
         // there you can get: this.sessions, this.response, this.request
+        // and this.aparams (ordered from captured regexp if any)
         // you can write response with this.end("Text to send to client");
         // or render a template: this.render('path to template', context_object)